guaix-ucm/numina/doc/user/solaris.rst

 Solaris 10 is the Operative System (OS) under a substantial part of the GTC Control System runs.
-The installation of the Python stack in this OS is not trivial, so in the following a description of the required steps is done.
+The installation of the Python stack in this OS is not trivial, so in the following a description of the required steps is provided.

 Basic Tools Installation